Coveo for Commerce

 Step 1: Getting Started With Coveo Cloud

-Get an OAuth2 token with which to authenticate some of the REST API calls you’re going to make in this tutorial (see Getting Your Coveo Cloud V2 Platform Access Token).
+Get an OAuth2 token.
+You will use it later in this tutorial to authenticate some of the REST API calls you’re going to make.

-You can review your organization license limits in the Coveo Cloud Platform (see Managing Coveo Cloud Organization Settings and Limits).
+You can review your organization license limits in the Coveo Platform (see Review Organization Settings and Limits).

 Step 2: Creating and Configuring a Source to Index a Website